Fore people: History

-Until the 1950s, the Fore people had minimal direct contact with outsiders who were at the time colonizing Papua New Guinea.
+Until the 1950s, the Fore people had minimal direct contact with outsiders who were, at the time, colonizing Papua New Guinea.
 A small number of prospectors crossed through their territory in the 1930s and at least one plane crashed there during World War II.
 New diseases such as influenza reached them before significant contact with colonial people occurred.

 In the late 1940s, colonial government patrols reached further and further into Fore territory.
 The patrol officers, called kiaps by the Fore, tried to conduct a census in each village they passed through and lectured the villagers on the importance of hygiene and road construction.
-They encouraged the people to give up village warfare, traditional beliefs and cannibalism as well.
+They encouraged the people to give up village warfare, traditional beliefs and cannibalism.
 These officers attempted to recruit local 'big men' to represent the colonial authorities as headmen (luluais) or as deputies (tultuls).

 In 1951, a police post was set up at Okapa (then known as Moke) among the North Fore.
 A patrol officer, John R. McArthur, was stationed there from 1954 when the "rough track" from Kainantu opened to traffic.
 Transportation in the region improved to such a degree that it was possible to drive a Land Rover or motorbike to Purosa among the South Fore by 1957.
 At this time, colonial authorities estimated that there were at least 12,000 Fore living in the region.

 In addition to government officers, other outsiders began to enter Fore territory.
 Anthropologists Ronald and Catherine Berndt spent time with the North Fore in 1953, while missionaries and traders penetrated further south.
 The Fore underwent considerable cultural change as a result of this contact: they traded with the outsiders, began growing coffee, and started to adopt a money-based economy.
 Gordon T. Linsley, a patrol officer stationed at Okapa, noted the rapid pace of social change among the Fore in a 1951 report.
-He observed that village warfare had declined considerably, the young Fore men seemingly glad to have an excuse to quit fighting.
+He observed that village warfare had declined considerably and that young Fore men were seemingly glad to have an excuse to quit fighting.
 The region was already under the control of the Australian government and some villages were relocating from the high ridges down to their gardens.
 Rest houses were present in the larger villages and separate men's houses remained only in the more isolated villages.
-Many people regularly used the 'rough track' to travel to Kainantu and were able to see the latest fashions and hear Pidgin spoken.
-Broad paths linked communities together; however, Linsley noted inter-district fighting persisted and accusations of sorcery were still common in Purosa.
+Many people regularly used the rough track to travel to Kainantu and were able to see the latest fashions and hear Pidgin spoken, and broad paths linked communities together.
+However, Linsley noted that inter-district fighting persisted and accusations of sorcery were still common in Purosa.